What are Time lapses used for?

 4. Equipment to cope with the weather – for outside time lapses

 If you’re in a country that suffers from unpredictable weather patterns (like us in wet Wales, UK), you need to plan for a downpour.
-You don’t want your planned time lapse being rained off due to lack planning.
+You don’t want your planned time lapse being rained off due to lack of planning.
 Not only is water dangerous around electrics but rain droplets splashing on to your lens during filming will result in an annoying, view-obscuring drip on your finished product too, putting a dampener to your video.

 A roof for your camera.

 Try giving the camera (DSLR or action camera) a little roof above its head to alleviate the chances of droplets landing on the lens.
-Remember to take into account the effects of windy rain too by ensuring that the roof allows for spray.
+Remember to take into account the effects of windy rain too, by ensuring that the roof allows for spray.